 Regardless of the type of breach of contract, you are dealing with it is important to involve a lawyer to ensure your contract dispute has the best possible outcome.
 There are many factors that go into a contract dispute and it’s important for anyone getting into litigation understands all of their legal options.

 Texas Business and Commerce Code (TBCC)-This link provides information on the general provisions of the TBCC in regard to contract formation and disputes.
 The government code covers what the capacity and scope of a Texas Contract can be, the difference between an agreement and a contract, and other factors in Texas law regarding a contract.

-There is too much as stake to not involve a lawyer in your contract formations and disputes.
-If you live in Harris County including Cypress, Jersey Village, Katy, Galena Park, Atascocita, Bellaire and any other surrounding areas contact The Gonzalez Law Group, PLLC at (832) 530-4070 to get knowledgeable legal advice from a law firm that cares.
+There is too much at stake to not involve a lawyer in your contract formations and disputes.
+If you live in Harris County including Cypress, Jersey Village, Katy, Galena Park, Atascocita, Bellaire, and any other surrounding areas contact The Gonzalez Law Group at (832) 530-4070 to get knowledgeable legal advice from a law firm that cares.